How to Build a Fragrance Wardrobe in 10 Bottles or Less

 My bottle: Maison Asrar Vanilla Seduction.
 Warm amber-vanilla-tonka base with plum and caramel.
 Sits underneath almost everything and makes it richer.

-Worth mentioning: my current favorite layering combination actually uses Vanilla Aura under Her Confession rather than Vanilla Seduction — the citrus quality Vanilla Aura throws on my skin transforms the whole composition in a way I didn’t see coming.
+Worth mentioning: my current favorite layering combination actually uses Vanilla Aura under Her Confession rather than Vanilla Seduction.
+The citrus quality Vanilla Aura throws on my skin transforms the whole composition in a way I didn’t see coming.
 That pairing is 4.5/5.
-Vanilla Aura is a no-rebuy as a standalone, but as a layering tool it’s genuinely exceptional while it lasts.
+Vanilla Aura is a no-rebuy as a standalone, but as a layering tool, it’s genuinely exceptional while it lasts.

 Why This Works: The Practical Payoff